leila68/Axb/doc/Readme.md

 #### 2-1- Sparse Matrix – Vector Multiplication (SpMV)
 SpMV kernel computes *y = A\* x* where *A* is a sparse kernel and *x* and *y* are dense vectors. *A* can be stored in any of the four formats are introduced here.
-We will explain how SpMV code differs using different formats.
+We will explain how different sparse storage format leads to different SpMv code variant.

 **CSR:** the code shown down in *Listing 1*, is the CSR variant of SpMV.
 The SpMV CSR code iterates over rows and computes each row of the *result*